HackGT/challenge0001-submissions/README.md

 **Do not submit source code from an existing CSS art piece.
 You will be disqualified.**

-The winner will be determined by the HexCommons team.
+The winner will be determined by the HexLabs team.
 We will record a short-video showcasing the top 5 submissions.

 ## Deadline